 Repairing damaged or corroded pipelines is an essential part of the business.
 Although there are many documented approaches for various kinds of repair, many of them require high temperatures.
 Thermal repair may cause heat-related damage, and more significantly, it may weaken the substrate.

 According to the Office of Pipeline Safety, thermal techniques also require complete shutdown and evacuation of hazardous materials from the pipeline.
-As you can imagine, this is extremely inconvenient, cost-prohibitive, and in some cases, difficult to repair in place, therefore extending the project deadline.
+As you can imagine, this is hugely inconvenient, cost-prohibitive, and in some cases, difficult to repair in place, therefore extending the project deadline.

 The cost of repairing pipeline corrosion is between $5 billion and $8 billion annually in North America alone.
 Over half of that cost is in pipeline maintenance.
-The other half is divided between the cost of failure and capital investment.
+The other part is divided between the cost of failure and capital investment.

 Public safety has been a catalyst in developing tighter regulations that require better corrosion controls and repair techniques.
 Supersonic Particle Deposition has enabled safer, cost-effective means to get the job done.

 VRCs cold spray technology offers a variety of methods to repair and control corrosion in an energized pipeline.
 The low temperatures accomplish the job without leaving behind additional damage to the pipeline.
 It allows the repairs to be made in place rather than the extensive requirements of shutting the liquid handling systems down for repairs.
-Furthermore, traditional inspection methods can still be used to monitor wall thickness and allow for estimating the condition and remaining life of the structure.
+Furthermore, traditional inspection methods can still be used to monitor wall thickness and estimate the condition and remaining life of the structure.